AndrewDreelin/PD-Bird_Lit_Review/README.md

 Prediction: if prairie dogs towns increase beta diversity of bird communities then a systematic literature review will find consistent empirical support in the results of relevant papers.

-3. Hypothesis: prairie dog towns increase local abundance and diversity of raptors because prairie dogs are an abundant food source for them.
+3. Hypothesis: prairie dog towns increase local abundance of raptors because prairie dogs are an abundant food source for them.

-Prediction: if prairie dog towns increase local abundance and diversity of raptors, then a systematic literature review will find consistent empirical support in the results of relevant papers.
+Prediction: if prairie dog towns increase local abundance of raptors, then a systematic literature review will find consistent empirical support in the results of relevant papers.

 Database search: Web of Science